Protocols

 We define the different roles peers have as part of the push sync forwarding chain:

-• originator -- creator of the request
+- originator -- creator of the request

-• forwarder -- closer to the chunk than the originator, further away away than the 1-before node.
+- forwarder -- closer to the chunk than the originator, further away away than the 1-before node.

-• closest nodes -- according to the downstream node (usually the multiplexer), within the n closest nodes to the chunks (not including self)
+- closest nodes -- according to the downstream node (usually the multiplexer), within the

 we describe the envisioned flow of push sync by describing the intended behaviour strategy of the various roles.

-1. originator sends chunk to a peer closer to the chunk.
+- originator sends chunk to a peer closer to the chunk.

-3. The multiplexer concurrently sends the chunk to 3 closest nodes attaching a multiplexing-list as part of the protocol message.
+- The multiplexer concurrently sends the chunk to 3 closest nodes attaching a multiplexing-list as part of the protocol message.
 At the same time they respond to their upstream peer with a self-signed receipt (unless the multiplexer is itself the originator).

-4. Non-multiplexing closest nodes, i.e., nodes in the neighbourhood that receive the pushsync message from a not-closest neighbour with a multiplexing list included, validate whether, based on their view, the multiplexing list covers all 3 closest nodes (potentially including the peer and/or the upstream peer themselves).
+- Non-multiplexing closest nodes, i.e., nodes in the neighborhood that receive the pushsync message from a not-closest neighbour with a multiplexing list included, validate whether, based on their view, the multiplexing list covers all 3 closest nodes (potentially including the peer and/or the upstream peer themselves).
 If not, the node forwards the chunk to the peers left out.
 These peers are also added to the multiplexing list received from upstream and the extended list is attached with the chunk pushed.

 If the multiplexer node does not know a closest peer p but several of its chosen closest nodes do, then that node p will receive the same pushsynced chunk multiple times